JeetLimbachiya/About-Section/README.md

 I am an IT Engineer working as Product Development Engineer under Video Surveillence industry leading organization.
 My responsibility as product development engineer is building DL/AI models and deploy it to AWS for further usage on the edge.

-I am using industry leading skills and technology like ML, DL, Docker and AWS.
+I am using industry leading skills and technology like Python, ML, DL, Docker and AWS.

 I am also a freelancer.
 As a freelancer, I am currently working on Website development(Consultant's website).